metaplex-foundation/developer-hub/src/pages/core-candy-machine/getting-started/js.md

 ---
-title: Getting Started using JavaScript
+title: Getting Started using JavaScript with Core Candy Machine
-metaTitle: Core - Getting Started - JavaScript
+metaTitle: Core Candy Machine - Getting Started - JavaScript
-description: Get started with Core using JavaScript
+description: Get started using Javascript with the latest mpl-core-candy-machine packages for Core Candy Machine.
 ---

 Metaplex provides a JavaScript library that can be used to interact with the Core Candy Machine program.
 Thanks to the [Umi framework](https://github.com/metaplex-foundation/umi), it ships without many opinionated dependencies and, thus, provides a lightweight library that can be used in any JavaScript project.